 We approach our camp from the Lakes Basin trailhead just out of Mammoth.
 We start out on a groomed ski trail for several miles and then head to camp near Crystal Crag.
 We work on digging a solid camp protected from the weather and get into the details of camp life that can make any winter trip enjoyable

 Prior rock climbing experience will enhance your enjoyment of this course.
 At a minimum you should know how to tie into a rope and be familiar with belaying.
 If you are not familiar with these then spend an hour or two at a local gym to get up to speed.
 We will review belay skills prior to the start of the climbing and coach movement through out the program.
 Prior camping skills are required, but not necessarily in winter.
-You can travel on skis or snowshoes for this trip; most people however choose snowshoes.
-If traveling on skis, you need to be proficient; this is not a ski skills course.
-We have snowshoes available for rent and can coordinate ski rentals with Mammoth Mountaineering Supply.
+Snowshoes are the most effective mode of travel for this program and we have snowshoes available in our rental program or you can rent from Mammoth Mountaineering Supply.

 Price includes guiding, permits, all necessary climbing group gear, avalanche beacons, tents, kitchen gear and dinners, lunches and breakfasts while in the mountains (you bring snack items and your favorite hot drinks).